Boston Marathon Team Frequently Asked Questions

 What happens if I don't finish the race?

-How do I get more information about the Boston Marathon and the John Hancock Charity Program?
+How do I get more information about the Boston Marathon and the John Hancock Nonprofit Program?

 For more information about the marathon, visit the Boston Athletic

 Association website and the John Hancock Nonprofit Program website.

 What if someone wants more information about Boston Children’s Museum and

 We are always happy to share the Museum’s mission with interested